zephyrproject-rtos/zephyr/doc/application/application.rst

    option.

-If you are not using a .gdbinit file, issue the following command inside GDB to connect to the remove GDB server on port 1234:
+If you are not using a .gdbinit file, issue the following command inside GDB to connect to the remote GDB server on port 1234:

 .. code-block:: bash